DerNoli/imacfan_linux/README.md

 Then place the script into /usr/local/bin and make it executable with chmod +x macfan Then place the service file into /etc/systemd/system

-and finally start the service with sudo systemctl enable --now macfan
+and finally start the service with

+systemctl --user enable --now macfantray.service sudo systemctl enable --now macfan

 See if the script does work by logging: journalctl -f -t macfan